BrianDouglasIE/BrianDouglasIE.github.io/posts/bit-shifting-for-performance.md

----
-title: Bit shifting to increase performance
+Bit shifting to increase performance
-date: 15/09/2024
+15/09/2024
-tags: [ js, performance ]
+js,performance
 ---

 I've been watching [@Vercidium](https://www.youtube.com/@Vercidium)'s awesome content on YouTube.
 His videos are all